Updated: February 11, 2023

 • Use the toolbar if you need closing or finalizing actions.

-• Use concrete and concise verbs as button labels.
+• Use descriptive and concise verbs as button labels.

-• Use an overflow menu if your toolbar on iPhone needs more than two text buttons.
+• Use an overflow menu if your toolbar on iPhone requires more than two text buttons.

-• Use an overflow menu if your toolbar on iPad needs more than three text buttons.
+• Use an overflow menu if your toolbar on iPad requires more than three text buttons.

 Don't

-• Don’t use the toolbar if the action from the toolbar influences only specific items.
+• Don’t use the toolbar if its action influences only specific items instead of the entire view.

 • Don’t mix tertiary buttons with secondary or primary buttons within a toolbar.